-DCE is responsible for assuring owner compliance with the New York City Housing Maintenance Code and the New York State Multiple Dwelling Law in privately-owned multipleunit dwellings and tenant-occupied apartments in one- and two-family houses throughout the City to promote quality housing for New Yorkers.
-DCE is comprised of the Code Enforcement Unit, which includes the Borough Office, Special Enforcement Unit (SEU), the Lead-Based Paint Hazard Inspection Unit, the Proactive Enforcement Bureau (PEB), and the Registration Assistance Unit.
-Housing inspectors are assigned to the Borough Office, SEU, the Lead-Based Paint Hazard Inspection Unit and PEB.
-With the exception of the Registration Unit, the Lead-Based Paint Hazard Inspection Unit, the Proactive Enforcement Bureau, SEU (paid for under HPD Emergency Shelters), and those working under the Alternative Enforcement Program, all Division of Code Enforcement units are approximately 74.1 percent CD-funded.
+Housing Code Inspectors are responsible for assuring owner compliance with the New York City Housing Maintenance Code and the New York State Multiple Dwelling Law in privately-owned multiple-unit dwellings and tenant-occupied apartments in one- and two-family houses throughout the city to promote quality housing for New Yorkers.
+Housing Code Inspectors are assigned to the following units funded through Targeted Code Enforcement: the Code Enforcement Borough Offices, the Lead-Based Paint Hazard Inspection Unit, and the Proactive Enforcement Bureau (PEB).
+Housing Code Inspectors are also assigned to the following units paid through other CDfunded HPD programs: HPD Emergency Shelters' Special Enforcement Unit (SEU) and the Alternative Enforcement Program.
+With the exception of the Lead-Based Paint Hazard Inspection Unit and the Proactive Enforcement Bureau, Targeted Code Enforcement is approximately 74.1 percent CD-funded.
 This percentage is based on a HUD-approved cost allocation plan for the time that inspectors spend on housing complaints in CD-eligible areas.
-Clerical staff performs functions such as tenant callback (to verify that a condition still exists prior to sending an inspector out to a building), the processing of owner certifications, and dismissal requests for re-inspection of violations.
-They also handle administrative tasks such as routing, filing, and assisting the public.